sharnam2015/Interactive-Monopoly-with-Graphics/README.md

 # CS-101-Project---Group-419
 Our project for CS 101 course.
 We made Monopoly board game using Codeblocks IDE and simplecpp graphics library.
+This course was taught by Prof. Kavi Arya at IITB

 *This file gives the general information about our project*